mjoo-man/auto_updating_cv/README.md

 # Auto-Updating CV
 This repository is my attempt to automate updating the publications portion of my CV with a python web scraper and github actions.

+# To use
+1. Edit the `scripts/get_citations.py` with your google scholar ID and your name if you would like is to bold you name in the author lists.

+2. run `get_citations.py` using your favorite python method then push the bib files to the repo.

+3. gh actions will build your updated pdf in a few minutes. pull or download from there.

 # How it works
 1. The python script will query my Google Scholar page using a unique ID (found in the scholar profile URL).
 It will then generate a list of Journal Articles an Conference Proceedings in respective `.bib` files.